 Confrontations abound as a result because it’s easy to hate Siobhán for keeping them in peril—she doesn’t have anybody waiting for her.
 Their selfishness attempts to label her selfish and they push back with all their might until revelations prove the opposite is true.
 Everyone’s shelf life decreases with each new tragedy as their manic urges escalate in relation to their claustrophobic dread.
 It’s not therefore long before we recognize the perpetual blind spot where our footprint on this Earth is concerned.
 A reactive species hell-bent on survival, we treat self-defense as a declaration of war by default.
 Rather than humble ourselves when Mother Nature’s mere existence manifests as an attack, we become hostile enough to be more detrimental to ourselves than anything She could ever do.

-Sea Fever premiered at the Toronto International Film Festival.
+Sea Fever premiered at the Toronto International Film Festival and opens on April 10.